 Our neurophysiology department provides diagnosis for both adults and children.
 These investigative procedures may involve an EEG telemetry or peripheral nerve and muscle studies.

 Patients who need to stay overnight will stay on the Tintagel ward, where our team of specialist nurses care for patients with acute neurological conditions, as well as patients with rehabilitation needs.

 A comprehensive outpatient service for general neurology is available at a number of locations in Cornwall from Bodmin to Penzance.
 We also run specialist clinics for multiple sclerosis, epilepsy and botulinum toxin for movement disorders.

-As part of our commitment to innovation and providing the best possible care, the neurology department also has an active research unit, with studies ongoing in multiple sclerosis, epilepsy and motor neurone disease.
+As part of our commitment to innovation and providing the best possible care, the neurology department also has an active research unit.
+There are ongoing studies in multiple sclerosis, epilepsy and motor neurone disease.
 Find out more about research at Royal Cornwall Hospitals.

 We perform a range of investigations, including: